MDAnalysis/MDAnalysis.github.io/pages/citations.md

 title: Citations
 ---

+MDAnalysis and the included algorithms are scientific software that are described in academic publications.
+Please cite them when you use them in published work.

+It is possible to [automatically generate a list of references]({{site.pypi.docs}}/documentation_pages/references.html#citations-using-duecredit) for any program that uses MDAnalysis.
+This list (in common reference manager formats) contains the citations associated with the specific algorithms and libraries that were used in the program.

+## MDAnalysis (library) ##

 When using MDAnalysis in published work, please cite the following two papers:

  * <a name="Gowers2016"></a>R. J. Gowers, M. Linke, J. Barnoud, T. J. E. Reddy,